benracine/gencompare_devops/readme.md

 # Creating a GenCompare Virtual Machine #

-You will need to have Ruby and gems installed which are not addressed here
+You will need to have Ruby and gems installed installed on the host machine.
+I don't address that here though.
+Once those are in place install vagrant.

 ~~~
 $ gem install vagrant
+$ gem install puppet
 ~~~

 Grab the code and move into the working directory: